external-mirrors/mitra-web/src/assets/forkawesome/README.md

-These icons are part of Fork Aweseome project.
+These icons are based on images from Fork Aweseome project.

 Website: https://forkaweso.me/Fork-Awesome/